top of page

 MOMMY & ME FLYER

-This Mommy & Me flyer was created in Canva to make it easier to edit or obtain elements in the future.
-Contrary to most of my assignments at Rose of Sharon, I was instructed to mainly keep the established colour scheme and format of Mommy & Me flyers and publications.
-I was also told, however, to organize the information more neatly and perhaps add decorations and accents that would make the flyer more appealing overall.
-Thus, similar to the High School Program flyer above, I chose to incorporate the side border in previous flyers' to display standard information including the event's "Where," "When," and contact info.
-Clear, bolded labels and underlines were also added for both aesthetic reasons and to simply organize the information more clearly for the reader.
+This Mommy & Me flyer was created in Canva to facilitate future edits and the inclusion of various elements.
+Unlike most of my assignments at Rose of Sharon, I was instructed to maintain the established colour scheme and format of the Mommy & Me flyers and publications.
+However, I was also told to organize the information more neatly and to add decorations and accents that would enhance the flyer’s overall appeal.

 THANK YOU TO GRANT FUNDERS